rspurney/TuxNet/docs/index.md

 ## Remote Access

 TuxNet can be remotely accessed and run using TeamViewer.
 A tutorial video is provided below.

+**Please remember that you are accessing a shared computer.
+We ask that you do not leave the remote access session open when you are not using it since this blocks other users from being able to run their data.
+Additionally, any data that you import to or create on this computer can and will be deleted for space.
+Make sure to export any data you need before logging off.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cUXHW89-wi0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>